B-Lamine/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion : delete the directory /tmp/my_first_directory
-10-back : a script to go back to the previous working directory 11-lists : list contents (even hidden) of current, parent and /boot directories in this order 12-file_type : show type of the file /tmp/iamafile
+10-back : a script to go back to the previous working directory 11-lists : list contents (even hidden) of current, parent and /boot directories in this order 12-file_type : show type of the file /tmp/iamafile 13-symbolic_link : create a symbolic link to /bin/ls named __ls__